MFettesTX/Automation_Stuff/README.md

 # Automation_Stuff
-Just some items I worked on at a previous employer
+Just some items I worked on

 I changed all of the project-specific stuff to [REDACTED] because they're not really relevant.